UgljesaJovina/learning-cpp/README.md

 # cpp-learning
-This is a github repo where I am going to be putting all the material I used for learning so it can serve as a guid to people also studying OOP on FTN;
+This is a github repo where I am going to be putting all the material I used for learning so it can serve as a guide to people also studying OOP on FTN;

 I will be writing in english since I don't believe in coding in Serbian :);